ollo69/ha_tuya_custom/README.md

       support_color: true # true or false, force color support for device
       brightness_range_mode: 0 # 0 = use brightness range 10-1000
                                # 1 = use brightness range 1-255
+      max_color_temp: 10000 # min val = 10000
+                            # define the maximum color temp reported by the light to ajust color temp slider
 ```

 - For climate device: